-Can you appeal a decision that cancels a visa when the decision is made under section 501?
+Can you appeal a visa cancellation decision made under section 501?

 It depends on who cancelled your visa.

 If your visa is cancelled by the Minister or Assistant Minister personally, then there is no right of review to the AAT.
 The only opportunity for appeal is in the Federal Court.
 In that jurisdiction, you must convince a Federal Court judge that the Minister made a decision that was infected with some type of legal error.

 If your visa is cancelled under section 501 but not by the Minister or Assistant Minister, then you will usually have an opportunity to have the decision to cancel your visa reviewed.
 The opportunity for appeal is in the general division of the AAT.
 If your visa is cancelled by a delegate of the Minister, we can help apply for revocation of the cancellation asap.